Alcohol laws of New Jersey: Penalties for DUI

 Penalties for DUI vary by level of intoxication and number of previous convictions.
 A first offense DUI with a BAC level of less than 0.10% faces a fine of $250 to $400, an automobile insurance surcharge of $1000 per year for 3 years, 12 hours of alcohol education, a 3-month license suspension, and imprisonment for up to 30 days (rarely imposed).
 If the driver's BAC level is 0.10% or greater, the fine increases to $300 to $500, and the license suspension increase to 7 to 12 months.
 If the driver's BAC level is 0.15% or greater, the driver will be required to have an ignition interlock device installed in their car for 6 to 12 months after they have their license restored.
 New Jersey does not have administrative license revocation, and thus a suspected drunk driver's license is not suspended until they are convicted.

 A person under 21 who is convicted of driving with a BAC level of at least 0.01%, but less than 0.08% will have their driver's license suspended for 1 to 3 months, be required to perform 15–30 hours of community service, and take part in an alcohol education program.
 Penalties for refusal to submit a breath sample are the same as driving with a BAC over 0.15%.
 The holder of a commercial driver's license (CDL) is subject to a one-year suspension of their CDL for the first offense, and a lifetime CDL suspension for repeat offenses if they drive a commercial vehicle with a BAC of 0.04% or greater, drive an automobile with a BAC of 0.08% or greater, or refuse to submit a breath sample.
 More severe penalties may be imposed if the DUI took place within 1000 feet of a school, or if there was a juvenile in the vehicle.
-DUI accidents resulting in serious injury or death are considered indictable crimes.
+DUI crashes resulting in serious injury or death are considered indictable crimes.